salesforce-ux/design-system/CONTRIBUTING.md

 Before starting your project, please open a new issue or point to a related issue with discussions for whatever you are adding.
 That way, we can also offer suggestions or let you know if there is already an effort in progress.

-If you are changing CSS, please adhere to the SASS coding conventions [found here](https://github.com/salesforce-ux/design-system-internal/wiki/Sass-Styleguide).
-This will help expedite the review process as well as keeping code quality high.

 Following these steps is the best way to get your work included into the project:

 1. Fork the project, clone your fork, and configure the remotes: